mapaloCat/Traffic-Sign-Detection-System/README.md

 # Traffic-Sign-Detection-System

 This repository is about a Computer Vision project that aims at building a traffic sign detection algorithm.
 The “detector" CNN determines whether a region proposal is a traffic sign or background noise and it classifies it to the corresponding class.
-In the current implementation, the background noise is considered as an extra class to the 43 classes of the ground truth traffic signs.
+In the current implementation, the background noise constitutes an extra class to the 43 classes of the ground truth traffic signs.
 The presented solution achieves 84.5% mAP (mean Average Precision) in a test set composed of 300 images.
 The execution time is 738 seconds.
 The data are available online at the German Traffic Sign Detection Benchmark website.

 # Sample results obtained using the traffic sign detector
 84.78% = 1 AP